Why becoming a virtual assistant could be a good career move

 Continuous learning is key to making a career move to a virtual assistant

-This guest blog article was written by Katrina McKinnon, founder of Small Revolution, an online learning platform, library of articles, bookshop and community.
-She has more than 20 years’ experience building and operating high performing businesses.
+This guest blog article was written by Katrina McKinnon.
+She is the founder of Small Revolution, an online learning platform.
+It is also a library of articles, a bookshop, and a community.
+She has more than 20 years’ experience building and operating high-performing businesses.